Corrie actor Rob Mallard: I could not forgive Daniel for trying to kill Ken

 Coronation Street star Rob Mallard has admitted he would not be able to forgive his own character for attempting to murder his father.

-The actor, who plans Daniel Osbourne in the ITV soap, was finally unveiled as the person who tried to kill Weatherfield stalwart Ken Barlow.
+The actor, who plays Daniel Osbourne in the ITV soap, was finally unveiled as the person who tried to kill Weatherfield stalwart Ken Barlow.

 Speaking about the big reveal in Friday night's episode, he told how he sympathised with Daniel's mental struggle, but would not be able to look past his extreme actions.